By Jenn Samson Contributing Author, a passionate freelance writer, and editor

 Focus on a zero-waste goal

 Zero-waste living means aiming to reduce landfill-bound trash to the bare minimum, and while that sound like a big task to take on, it’s actually easier than you think.
 One study claimed that garbage disposals have almost three times the environmental impact of regularly throwing your trash out in the bin.
 By opting out of a garbage disposal, you will not only reduce this impact, but you can also conserve water in your own home.
 As well, you can help improve the quality of the water you drink, which leads to a healthier, happier you.
-Instead of a garbage disposal, try composting, which has proven benefits for your lawn and air quality in your garden.
+Instead of a garbage disposal, try composting, which has and air quality in your garden.

 Use smart tech to make smart changes